Vishal-exe123/Ansible_WS/README.md

 ## Configured Reverse Proxy Server using haproxy
 ## First configured YUM in all the servers
 ## Then Configured Webservers which are scalable
-## Also did httpd authentication for the severs
+## Also did httpd authentication for the servers
 ## Then haproxy